How to Crop an Image Online – Complete Step-by-Step Guide

 Take your time here.
 The difference between a good crop and a great crop often comes down to these small refinements.

-Pro Tip: Always keep your original uncropped image.
-If you later decide you want a different crop, starting from the original high-quality source produces better results than re-cropping an already-cropped image.
-If you need to rotate before cropping, use the rotate tool to straighten horizons first.
+Pro Tip: Always retain your original uncropped image.
+If you decide to make further edits or try a different crop in the future, starting from the original high-resolution file produces superior results compared to re-cropping an already-cropped image.
+If your image needs alignment adjustments, use the rotate tool before cropping to straighten horizons and maintain proper composition.

 What Does Cropping an Image Mean?